-It’s hard to go anywhere nowadays without seeing fitness or activity trackers strapped to people’s wrists.
+It’s hard to go anywhere nowadays without seeing fitness watches or activity trackers strapped to people’s wrists.

-Throughout the last decade or so, these wearable devices have come a long way — both in accuracy and available features.
+Throughout the last decade or so, these wearable devices have come a long way — both in accuracy of HR monitoring and available smart features.
 They’ve even started looking better too, with a slimmer profile and wide array of accessories to fit your style.

 The best part about an activity tracker, though, is its functionality for even the self-described “non-athlete”.
 It’s the perfect gateway into a measurable active lifestyle and it’s easy to set goals and see progress over a set period of time.